How and when to pay your fees

 You'll need to pay your tuition fees in full – or have arranged an instalment agreement to pay the rest of your fees – before the start date of your course.
 This is very important - if you don’t do this you won’t be able to fully enrol on your course.

 Your course start dates are on your offer letter and published in your course induction information.

-If you’re an international (non-EEA) student you’ll need to make an advanced payment (deposit) of £3,000 which we will deduct from your tuition fee.
+If you’re an international (non-EEA) student you’ll need to make an advanced payment (deposit) of £3,000.

 You'll need to pay this to meet the conditions of your offer so that we can make your offer unconditional and issue your CAS statement for your visa application.

 Please pay your advanced payment when you’ve accepted your offer to study with us.

 We recommend GlobalPay (Western Union) as it's the quickest and the most flexible, however there are other payment methods available: